superbubb1es/Valheim/README.md

 # Valheim Installation Instructions
 Valheim ModPak

+** Place in Downloads folder **

-Download this zip file and unzip the folder.
-Copy the Valheim Plus folder into the Downloads directory and then run the modpak.exe which is in the Valheim Plus folder.
+Download this zip file and run the modpak-installer.
+The folder does not need to be unzippped.